SparDL: Distributed Deep Learning Training with Efficient Sparse Communication: Experiments

-\textbf{Experimental setting.} All experiments in this paper were implemented in PyTorch 1.11.0~\cite{DBLP:conf/nips/PaszkeGMLBCKLGA19} with mpi4py 3.0.3 based on as the communication library.
-All experiments were evaluated on a GPU cluster with six GPU machines.
-Each machine has 128 GB RAM, two Intel(R) Xeon(R) CPU E5-2650 v4 @ 2.20GHz processors, one GeForce RTX 2080Ti GPU, and connect in Gigabit Ethernet.
-We use \textit{per-update time} as the time that one communication method takes to train a deep learning model one batch to measure the efficiency, and the \textit{test acc} as the maximum top-1 accuracy on the test dataset to measure the effectiveness.
-Besides, we set the density for top-$k$ selection to 0.01.
-In this section, SparDL refers to SparDL with R-SAG of 2 teams by default.
+\textbf{Experimental setting.} All experiments in this paper are implemented in PyTorch 1.11.0~\cite{DBLP:conf/nips/PaszkeGMLBCKLGA19} with mpi4py 3.0.3.
+All experiments are evaluated in a GPU cluster with 14 GPU machines.
+Each GPU machine is installed with CentOS-7.9, Nvidia driver 510.39.01, and CUDA 11.6 and has 256 GB RAM, two Intel(R) Xeon(R) 4314 CPU @ 2.40GHz processors, one GeForce RTX A40 GPU.
+All machines are connected to an Ethernet with default setting.